15 Unbelievable Things to Do in New Jersey (Travel Guide)

 Walking through the lab, I saw Edison’s original desk, still covered in notes and blueprints, as if he had just stepped away.
 The music room displayed early phonographs, and hearing the scratchy sounds of one of his first recordings felt like traveling back in time.
 The Black Maria, the world’s first film studio, was another highlight, showing how Edison helped shape the movie industry.

-Guided tours provide deeper insight into his inventions, and the Glenmont Estate, Edison’s 29-room mansion, adds a personal touch to his story.
+Guided tours provide deeper insight into his inventions.
+And the Glenmont Estate, Edison’s 29-room mansion, adds a personal touch to his story.
 The best time to visit is on a weekday when the crowds are smaller, allowing more time to explore the interactive exhibits.

 Brilliant History in NJ.
 Discover innovation, visit Edison's home, and experience one of the best historical sites in the state.